erhant/circomkit-ffi/README.md

 git clone https://github.com/erhant/circomkit-ffi
 ```

-Note that Arkworks requires a Tokio runtime, even if nothing has to be `await`ed.

 ### Library

 The library called by FFI is written in Rust.
 You can build the library (for your own machine) using: